 Card-style layout based on early stakeholder direction.
 Built using Capital One’s internal components.
 Clear at small scale, but hard to scan and inefficient at volume.

 Early table structure.
-Better for comparison and navigation, but missing prioritization cues and interaction support.
+Better for comparison and navigation, but lacked cues and controls for prioritization.

 3. Summary Graphs